Behind Every Feeling Is a Thought

 What evidence supports it?
 What evidence contradicts it?

-Is there another way to see the situation?
+Is there a kinder, more flexible way to see what happened?

-Ex: “Maybe they were overwhelmed.
-It doesn’t mean I don’t matter.”
+Ex: “Maybe they’re just overwhelmed.
+It doesn’t mean I don’t matter.
+It might mean they’re struggling too.”